iolanta-tech/iolanta/docs/blog/create-blog.md

 ## Consequences

 * There will be no question where, among multiple sections of the site, to post new documents;
-* Blog will also be a playground for structured communication.
+* Blog will also be a playground for structured communication;
+* Other projects I am involved with will not be scattering my efforts regarding that.